I Never Die

-I Never Die is the first studio album by South Korean girl group (G)I-dle, released by Cube Entertainment on March 14, 2022.
-It contains eight tracks, including the lead single "Tomboy", and marked the group's first release as a quintet following the departure of member Soojin in August 2021.
+I Never Die (stylized in all caps) is the first studio album by South Korean girl group (G)I-dle.
+It was released digitally on March 14, 2022 and physically the following day, by Cube Entertainment.
+It consists of three physical versions: RiSKY, CHiLL and SPOiLED, and contains eight tracks, including the lead single "Tomboy".
+The album marks the group's first release as a quintet following the departure of member Soojin in August 2021, and the fifth release in the 'I' series, following I Burn (2021).
+Members Soyeon, Minnie, and Yuqi served as the album's primary producers and songwriters.